Elzarandawee/Spell-corrector/README.md

 ## License

+This project is licensed under the
+CC0 1.0 Universal
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+ see the [LICENSE](LICENSE) file for details.